GEANT/docker-devops-wiki/README.md

 There is also a health-check URL (`/ping`) which I use from Nomad to determine the health status of the container.

+:warning: do not create pages in your wiki called `hook` or `ping` :sunglasses: they'll be proxied to gunicorn, and you won't see your document.
+I'll change it in the future, with a more unusual name.

 ## Docker instructions

 You can build and run a local image using the script `build.sh`.
 You can use `--help` to explore all the options: